Note: Not at the old Poker1 site. A version of this entry was originally published (2007) in Casino Player.

 Shift

 Shift into first gear when you’re losing and opponents are inspired.
 That’s when they view you as vulnerable and push their advantages.
-When that happens, you’re value betting works against you.
+When that happens, your value betting works against you.
 Stay in first gear.
 The second, middle gear, should be reserved for times when you’re neither in control of the game or being targeted.

 Some players will tell you that you should play aggressively when the cards are running hot, because you’re on a streak that’s apt to continue.
 And, they say, you should play cautiously when the cards are running cold, because that bad streak isn’t over.
 They’re half right.
 That’s how you should play, but not for that reason.
 In poker, the next deal is independent of past events and just as likely to bring good cards as bad cards, no matter what’s happened in the past.
 The real reason you use first gear when you’re losing and third gear when you’re winning is because of the way opponents perceive you and respond to your actions.